 Students interested in taking online classes for dual credit (high school and college credit) are encouraged to do so.
 The cost of the course tuition, books, and fees are the responsibility of the student, but the school will provide a period during the day for the student to work with a supervisor/instructor as well as computer access.
 Juniors must have a 3.5 GPA at the end of first semester of their sophomore year to be eligible to take dual credit classes; seniors must have a 3.0 GPA at the end of first semester of their junior year.
 Attendance, course completion, earned credits, and discipline history will also be reviewed by administration prior to a student's placement in dual credit courses.
 If a student takes an online course for elective credit, then drops the course or withdraws from the course, they will be transferred into an available high school class.
 If the student is enrolled in an online class to replace a core credit necessary for graduation, they will be transferred into that core class if possible.
 A placement test will be required, such as the Accuplacer or ACT, to help determine eligibility.
 Each dual credit class has specific GPA & placement score requirements.
 Students will be required to comply when asked by the administration, counselor, or supervising teacher to view their course progress and/or grade.
 Grade checks will be done weekly.
 The final semester grade assigned by the college will be placed on the student's high school transcript.
 High school diploma and final official transcripts will be withheld and the course grade will be an "incomplete" until dual credit course fees are paid in full to the applicable college (i.e., NCMC).
-Any student who earns a B (83%) or better in their dual credit course will receive a 20% per credit refund.
 Interested students should contact the counselor for more information.